 You should see a doctor if you find any kind of new growth or other abnormality on your penis, even if it's not painful.
 Things like warts, blisters, sores, ulcers, white patches, or other abnormal areas need to be looked at by a doctor.
 Most are not cancer, but they may be caused by an infection or some other condition that needs to be treated.

-Unfortunately, some men avoid going to the doctor for lesions (abnormalities) on their penis.
-Many men with penile lesions put off seeking treatment for a year or more after they first notice the problem.
+Unfortunately, some males avoid going to the doctor for lesions (abnormalities) on their penis.
+Many males with penile lesions put off seeking treatment for a year or more after they first notice the problem.

 A risk factor is anything that increases your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like the use of tobacco products, can be changed.
 Others, like your age or family history, can’t be changed.